VoloshynArtem/moodleChatParser/README.md

 format .env file to
 ```
 WEBHOOK_URL = "<webhook url copied from discord>"

+ADMIN_USER = "<your postgres admin username>"   # usually postgres
+ADMIN_PASSWORD= "<your postgres admin password>"
+NEW_USER  = "<your new postgres username>"
+NEW_USER_PASSWORD = "<your new postgres user password>"

 ```

-## for now unrealized features
+## for now unrealized/untested features
-- store messages in database ?
+- store messages in database (untested)
+- fix users going offline causing messages to be retriggered and treated as new